4H-Botsmiths/FRC_StarDust/docs/quickstart.md

 Only `StarDustComponent` class objects can be added into the `StarDustRobot` object.

-`StarDustComponents` Usually are prefixed with `Better`, although this is not always the case (ie, `DriveMecanum`)

-On top of this, components must be passed via reference, that is using the `&` symbol
+On top of this, components must be passed via reference, that is using the `&` symbol.